rtivital/omatsuri/CONTRIBUTING.md

 After you've finished your changes please create pull request to [original repository](https://github.com/rtivital/omatsuri).
 I'll review your changes and merge them if everything works fine.

-## Features to contribute

-There are a lot of missing features that can be added, let's focus on most interesting:

-- Dark theme support (automatically detected from user os)
-- New application – e.g. gradient generator

-If you decide to build one of these features please be aware of design language of the app and recreate it as similar as possible for new design elements.
-Please use eslint and prettier during development. **Make sure you do not have eslint errors before submitting pull request.** You can check that by running `npm run lint` script.

-If you consider your contribution to be large, please add yourself to contributors list [here](./src/settings.js)

 ## Previewing production builds

 Make sure that changes you've made also work in production environment.
 To setup it locally tun `npm run serve` script and open prompted url.
 This script will build project from scratch and serve it on port 6002.
 It may take some time, so be patient.